ArchiveBox/docs/Setting-up-Authentication.md

 ### Username & Password (the default)

-Make sure you have an admin User created first, you can run the commands below to create/edit a user from the command line:
+Make sure you have an admin User created first, you can run the commands below to create/edit a user from the CLI:

 ```bash
 archivebox manage createsuperuser